stellar/awesome-stellar/README.md

 - [Keybase](https://keybase.io/) - Secure groups, files, and chat for everyone with a built in Stellar wallet.

+- [DSTOQ](https://dstoq.com/) - DSTOQ is on a mission to introduce micro investing to billions of people around the world.

+- [Money Clip](https://www.moneyclip.io/) - MoneyClip stores Canadian Dollars inside your phone.
+You can split bills, buy & sell online, and easily pay friends and family using digital cash.
+It’s quick, secure, and easy to use.

 - [Paysapp](https://github.com/kuyawa/paysapp) - Send money to more than a billion people in the world via Whatsapp, any currency, any asset, in seconds using the Stellar Network.

+- [Nodle](https://nodle.io/) - Nodle is the world’s largest ecosystem of connected devices, providing infrastructure, software and access to data for the Internet of Things.

 - [SatoshiPay](https://satoshipay.io/) - Global, fast and easy micropayment solutions.